ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 The following performance views have been added.

-For more informaiton on each performance view, please refer to the [**General Reference-2.The Data Dictionary**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/General_Reference-2.The%20Data%20Dictionary.md).
+For more information on each performance view, please refer to the [**General Reference-2.The Data Dictionary**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/General_Reference-2.The%20Data%20Dictionary.md).

 ##### New Performance Views